mongodb-js/nodejs-mongodb-legacy/readme.md

 ## API

-The API is inherited from the driver so you should be able to peruse the API docs
+The API is inherited from the driver, which is documented here:

 - [Found here](https://mongodb.github.io/node-mongodb-native/Next/)

-The wrappers are implemented as subclasses of each of our driver's classes that you may use building your app that just handles the optional callback behavior.
-This means any new APIs added to the driver should be automatically be pulled in as long as the updated driver is installed.
+The wrappers are implemented as subclasses of each of the existing driver's classes with extra logic to handle the optional callback behavior.
+And all other driver exports are re-exported directly from the wrapper.
+This means any new APIs added to the driver will be automatically pulled in as long as the updated driver is installed.

 Take this hypothetical example: